qb-team/Stalker-Documentazione/DocumentazioneEsterna/ManualeSviluppatore/docs/restapi/api/FavoriteApi.md

 <a name="addFavoriteOrganization"></a>
-# **addFavoriteOrganization**
-> Favorite addFavoriteOrganization(favorite)

-Adds a new organization to the user&#39;s favorite organization list.
+## **POST** /favorite/addfavorite

 Adds a new organization to the user&#39;s favorite organization list.
 If the organization has trackingMode: authenticated, then the user account of the organization must be linked to Stalker&#39;s account.
 Only app users can access this end-point.

 ### Parameters